johnamdickson/portfolio-project-2/README.md

 ## UX
 ### Strategy
-The objective of the site is to create a two player memory card game directed towards young children and their parents.
+The objective of the site is to create a two player memory card game directed towards young children and their parents which will demonstrate the Portfolio Project 2 requirements.
 #### User Stories
 - As an adult user:
   - I want to play a game with my children that challenges their memory and spatial awareness.